hashgraph/hedera-mirror-node/docs/database/zfs.md

 ```

 If you plan to use an nvme attached ssd for an L2 ARC, be sure to add the below options to the creation of the coordinator and worker node pools.
-Note that having an L2ARC requires some memory overhead in the primary ARC and you may need to increase its size in the helm chart (`zfs.init.arcSizeGb`).
+Note that having an L2 ARC requires some memory overhead in the primary ARC and you may need to increase its size in the helm chart (`zfs.init.arcSizeGb`).
-You should also set `zfs.init.nvmeDeviceId` in the helm chart.
+You should also set `zfs.init.l2ArcNvmeDeviceId` in the helm chart.
 If only attaching a single local ssd, this value should be `0`.
 See [here](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd-raw#node-pool)
 for more information on the device id.

 ```shell